Why our Minds Wander – Learn How to Focus Your Thoughts

 “A groundbreaking work!
 Dr. Delorme skillfully guides us through the labyrinth of our own minds.
 His practical techniques for harnessing the ‘monkey mind’ are invaluable for anyone looking to enhance focus, mood, and creativity.
 This book is a rare blend of scientific depth and accessible wisdom.”

-Prof Steven Laureys, author and neurologist
+Prof. Steven Laureys, neurologist and author

 See also, the Why Our Mind Wander website.